CBroz1/spyglass-docker/README.md

         - Sets the default kernel to the paper's conda environment.
         - Sets the server password.

+## Speed

+The first time you run `make build`, the docker image will be built from scratch.
+This can take a while, depending on the size of the conda environment.
+Subsequent builds will be faster, as docker will cache the layers.

+To speed up the process, projects that do not use the position pipeline can remove the line in `Docker_hub.Dockerfile` that installs `ffmpeg` and other dependencies.

+If your build is still slow, try removing unnecessary packages from your conda `environment.yml` file.
+Note that running `make build` will copy the file from it's original location.

 ## Security

 This repository is intended for use in a secure environment.
 It is not intended